-On November 11, Americans celebrate Veterans Day.
+On November 11th, Americans celebrate Veterans Day.
 The federal holiday honors the brave men and women of the armed forces who risk their lives to protect our freedom.
 They include members of the US Army, Navy, Marine Corps, National Guard, Air Force, and the Coast Guard.

 There is often confusion between Veterans Day and Memorial Day, the latter of which is celebrated on the last Monday of May.
 Although both honor United States military personnel, Memorial Day is set aside to remember and pay tribute to those who died while in military service or from an injury or illness sustained while in military service.

+On the other hand, Veterans Day celebrates the service of all US military veterans during war or peace.
 The primary purpose of this day is to thank living veterans for their bravery and contribution to our national security.